 Dan is an avid sports fan and is especially fond of Boston sports teams.
 In his spare time he enjoys reading a good book, traveling abroad, exploring the great city of Paris, and relaxing in a café with an espresso.

-The American Church in Paris welcomes Kit and Terry Schooley
+The American Church in Paris re-welcomes Bruce and Nancy Morgan.

 Fred Gramann, Music Director

 "I highly value providing leadership for the music ministry at ACP which strives to reinforce the spoken word by providing a complementary spiritual avenue in our quest to experience God."

 Fred is a native of Washington state where he began organ studies with Dr. Edward Hansen of Seattle.
 He earned organ performance degrees from Syracuse University and the University of Michigan, moving to Paris in 1972 for organ study with Marie-Claire Alain and Maurice Duruflé.
 Since 1976, he has been Director of Music at the American Church in Paris where he is organist and conducts the Adult Choir, the ACP Bronze Ringers, and the Celebration Ringers.
 Fred also organizes the weekly Sunday evening classical concert series.
 He has numerous choral and handbell works published in the United States and is the Honorary Associate Director of the Raleigh Ringers of North Carolina as well as co-conductor for the yearly European Handbell Festival.

 Bonnie Woolley, Children's, Youth, and Young Adult Music Director

 "The guiding principle in all the work I do with my singers and musicians is to teach them to say: 'This little light of mine, I'm gonna let it shine!'"